In a separate post, we provide a comprehensive overview of WordPress Themes.

 WordPress Theme-Checking Tools

-What WordPress Theme Is That – WordPress Theme And Plugin Checker
+What WordPress Theme Is That – WordPress Theme And Plugin Search Tool

-What WordPress Theme Is That.com is a free WP theme-checking tool that allows you to easily detect what WordPress theme and plugins a website or blog uses (including parent and child themes).
+What WordPress Theme Is That is a free web tool that allows you to easily detect what WordPress theme a website or blog is using (including parent and child WP themes).

-This is a great resource if you have come across a WordPress site that you like and would like to know what theme the website is using.
+This is a great resource if you have come across a WordPress site that you like and would like to know what WordPress theme is being used on the website.

-Tip: If you don’t know if a site runs on WordPress or not, we have posted a a great tutorial that helps you tell if a web site was built using WordPress: Is It A WP Blog?
+Tip: If you don’t know if a site was built using WordPress or not, go here for a great tutorial that helps you tell if a website was built using WordPress: Tell-Tale Signs It’s A WordPress Site And WP-Checking Tools

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will then not only confirm if a site has been built using the WordPress CMS platform, but it will also list the theme being used and list any plugins detected.
+The tool will then not only confirm whether or not a site is built on the WP CMS platform, but it will also list the theme being used and list any plugins it detects.

-- To use the tool visit the website here: What WordPress Theme Is That.com
+- To use this tool go here: What WordPress Theme Is That?

 Theme Authenticity Checker (TAC) – WP Plugin

-We suggested this before and it’s worth repeating it again: If you decide to use FREE themes for your WordPress site, we highly recommend sticking with the approved WordPress themes listed in the official WordPress theme directory.
+We said this before and it’s worth repeating it again: When choosing FREE themes for your WordPress site, we recommend sticking with the themes listed in the official WordPress theme directory.

-A strategy that is commonly used by a number of hacking groups and cyber criminals is to put up sites and directories offering “Free” themes for WordPress all over the web and distribute modified themes with malicious code embedded in their files.
-In fact, some of these sites even come up on Google for phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s best, therefore, to stick with the official WordPress directory, or use well-known and trusted sites.
+A tactic that is commonly used by many hacking groups and networks that engage in cyber-crime is to put up websites and directories offering “Free” themes for WordPress all over the web and distribute modified themes and plugins containing malicious code.
+In fact, some of these sites even display on Google for search phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s safer, therefore, to stick with the official WordPress.org directory, or use established and reputable sites.

-If you have any concerns about whether a WordPress theme installed on your site could contain potentially malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to perform a scan of your theme files.
-The plugin scans the source files of every installed theme on your site for signs of malicious code and then presents you with a report with the results …
+If you are concerned about whether a WordPress theme that you have installed on your blog could be infected with malware or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to scan your theme files.
+This plugin scans the source files of every them you have installed on your site for signs of suspicious code and presents you with a report …